neo4j/graphql/docs/rfcs/rfc-018-mathematical-operators.md

   }
 )
 ```
-This syntax is not valid GraphQL.
+the syntax is not valid GraphQL.